Spring 2019 Transportation and Hydrogen Newsletter

 NREL Leads Multimillion Dollar Effort to Transform Natural Gas Vehicle Technologies

 Leveraging the expertise of industry partners has a powerful impact on advancing transportation technologies.
 A new partnership between NREL, DOE, the California Energy Commission, and the Southcoast Air Quality Management District will do just that, by speeding the development of breakthrough natural gas vehicle (NGV) technologies.
 The NGV Consortium selected nine projects for $18 million in funding for research to reduce the total cost of ownership of NGVs, increase vehicle efficiency, and decrease local air pollution.
-To lead this effort, NREL will tap into the Transportation and Hydrogen System Center's expertise in both alternative fuel technologies and targeted stakeholder engagement.
+To lead this effort, NREL will tap into the Transportation and Hydrogen System Center's research expertise in both alternative fuel technologies and targeted stakeholder engagement.

 Get to Know Our Team: John Farrell